mLapatrie/Social-media-data-parser/README.md

 Instagram gives much more detailed informations about the data they collect than TikTok.
 This means it is easier to get valuable data out of instagram's data files than tiktok's.

+# Instagram

+Instagram's algorithm creates a list of your interests and ad interests.
+This list can be directly accessed and makes it way easier to create a profile about the user.
+Moreover, we can track down the user's favorite accounts and get their bio directly from instagram.
+This allows the program to take all of this data and create a precise profile of the user.